DV

 Strategy & risk

-ICSH tracks Active cash-bond strategy; benchmark: ICE BofA US 6-Month Treasury Bill Index (does not seek to track an index) with a fixed income approach, while NEAR is an ETF.
-Beta is 0.04 for ICSH and 0.23 for NEAR, indicating ICSH is less volatile relative to the market.
+ICSH is actively managed around Active cash-bond strategy; benchmark: ICE BofA US 6-Month Treasury Bill Index (does not seek to track an index) exposure with a fixed income approach, while NEAR is an actively managed ETF.
+Beta is 0.04 for ICSH and 0.23 for NEAR, making ICSH the less volatile of the two by this measure.

 ICSH beta0.04